davidmerickson01/davidmerickson01.github.io/installing_python.md

         Installing collected packages: pygame
         Successfully installed pygame-2.0.2

+* If it says "pip not found", then you need to uninstall and reinstall Python and follow my "IMPORTANT: click the "Add Python 3.10 to PATH" checkbox!" advice above.
 * You may see this warning:

         WARNING: You are using pip version 21.2.3; however, version 21.2.4 is available.
         You should consider upgrading via the 'C:\Users\david\AppData\Local\Programs\Python\Python310\python.exe -m pip install --upgrade pip' command.

 * If you want, you can also upgrade pip as instructed.
 Just type this "python -m pip install --upgrade pip" and press Enter.

+# Installing pygame on Mac

+The following are modifications to the previous Windows directions

+* Instead of running "cmd", run "Terminal"
+* Instead running "pip install pygame", run "pip3 install pygame" or "python3 -m pip install -U pygame --user"